MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-manage.md

 LocalizationGroup: Premium
 ---

-# Manage capacities within Power BI Premium and Power BI Embedded
+# Configure and manage capacities in Power BI Premium

 Managing Power BI Premium involves creating, managing, and monitoring Premium capacities.
 This article provides step-by-step instructions; for an overview of capacities; see [Managing Premium capacities](service-premium-capacity-manage.md).